Click on the image below to take a look our 2025 Accomplishments!

 Bay Area Regional Health Inequities Initiative (BARHII)| Rise Together

-A little over a year ago (May 17, 2021) BARHII brought all of you together to create a Black Housing Strategy.
+On May 17, 2021 BARHII brought all of you together to create a Black Housing Strategy.
 With the help of all of you we created a two-part strategy.

 Part one of our strategy is to establish a regional Black housing funding pool funded principally by the state, with contributions from each of the 9 Bay Area counties.
 We envision this as a $500m pool for achieving a virtuous development cycle.
 The fund will invest in three inter-related categories: